 Soothing DIY Aftershave Balm for Men

-Now, this balm is more like a lotion or a cream, to be honest.
+Now, like I said, this balm can easily become a butter if you omit aloe vera gel, and I don’t recommend doing that.
 Still, it’s incredibly soothing and perfect for any skin type, including sensitive skin.
 I promise you, face after shaving will love it!

-Let’s have a look at the ingredients and how they benefit your skin!
+Let’s have a look at the ingredients in the after shave balm recipe and how they benefit your skin!

 This one is easily a must in this recipe.
 I don’t like to put coconut oil on my face, so I automatically assume no one does.
 But I have zero problems with doing the same when it comes to shea butter.